-Lung cancer screening recommendations have been developed, but none has focused on veterans.
-We report the results of the lung cancer screening program at our Veterans Affairs Medical Center and compare them to historic results.
+Lung cancer screening recommendations have been developed, but none are focused on veterans.
+We report the results of the lung cancer screening program at our Veterans Affairs medical center and compare them with historic results.

-All veterans between 55 and 74 years who were current smokers or quit within the past 15 years and had at least a 30 pack year smoking history were invited to receive an annual low-dose chest computerized tomography (CT) scan beginning in December 2013.
-Demographics, CT results, and pathologic data of screened patients were recorded retrospectively.
-Overall results during the screening period were compared to results in veterans diagnosed from January 2011 to December 2013 (pre-screening period).
+All veterans between 55 and 74 years who were current smokers or quit within the past 15 years and had at least a 30-pack-year smoking history were invited to receive an annual low-dose chest CT scan beginning in December 2013.
+Demographics, CT scan results, and pathologic data of screened patients were recorded retrospectively.
+Overall results during the screening period were compared with results in veterans who received diagnoses from January 2011 to December 2013 (prescreening period).

-From December 2013 through December 2014 (screening period) 1,832 patients obtained a screening CT scan.
-Mean age was 65.
-A lung nodule was present in 24% (439/1832) of patients.
-Lung cancer was diagnosed in 3.0% (55/1832) of screened patients.
-During the pre-screening period, 37% (30/82) of every lung cancer detected at our center was Stage I or Stage II.
-After implementation of the screening program that percentage rose to 60% (52/87, p <0.01).
-During the screening period 63% (55/87) of all diagnosed lung cancers were detected through the screening program.
-The number of lung cancers detected per month rose from 2.4 to 6.7 after implementation of the screening program (p <0.01).
+From December 2013 through December 2014 (screening period), 1,832 patients obtained a screening CT scan.
+Their mean age was 65 years.
+A lung nodule was present in 439 of 1,832 patients (24%).
+Lung cancer was diagnosed in 55 of 1,832 screened patients (3.0%).
+During the prescreening period, 37% of every lung cancer detected at our center (30 of 82) was stage I or stage II.
+After implementation of the screening program that percentage rose to 60% (52 of 87; P < .01).
+During the screening period, 55 of the 87 diagnosed lung cancers (63%) were detected through the screening program.
+The number of lung cancers detected per month rose from 2.4 to 6.7 after implementation of the screening program (P < .01).

-Implementation of lung cancer screening in the veteran population leads to detection of increased number and proportion of early stage lung cancers.
-Lung cancer screening in veterans may also increase the rate of lung cancer diagnoses in the immediate post-implementation period.
+Implementation of lung cancer screening in the veteran population leads to detection of an increased number and proportion of early-stage lung cancers.
+Lung cancer screening in veterans may also increase the rate of lung cancer diagnoses in the immediate postimplementation period.